haileys/xgem/README.md

 When run normally with RubyGems' `require`, this script takes about 280ms to run on my machine.
 When run with `xgem-ruby`, that time drops down to just 70ms.

+### Installation

+So you've decided you want to give xgem a shot?
+Cool!

+    gem install xgem
+    xgem install

+The second `xgem install` command is required to overcome some limitations in RubyGems.
+For performance reasons, xgem will overwrite the executable wrapper RubyGems creates with its own custom shell script. `xgem install` will also do an initial cache refresh for you.
+Rest assured that nothing `xgem install` does can't be undone by uninstalling xgem through RubyGems.

 ### Caveats

 RubyGems does a lot under the covers.
 One thing it does is managing multiple installed versions of the same gem. xgem doesn't currently do this.